 • “It’s expensive and time consuming to check”

 There isn’t such a thing as too much testing and checking.
-A good place to start would be to check your email list.
+An excellent place to start would be to check your email list.
 TheChecker is not only cost-effective but also one of the fastest email verification service that you can find to improve your ROI.

-It’s a common misconception that if the email has looked good before, it will look good again.
+It is a common misconception that if the email has looked good before, it will look good again.
 The truth is that email platforms will remove HTML attributes and change how a template will look without notifying you.
 Hence, the template that looked good last month, will no longer be the same today.
-Without testing it beforehand, there’s no way of knowing.
+Without testing it beforehand, there is no way of knowing.

-When testing, you need to check to see if the email doesn’t look broken, if the images and GIF’s show, and if the code has any mistakes.
-As Benjamin Franklin has supposedly once said “If you fail to plan, you are planning to fail”
+When testing, you need to check to see if the email doesn’t look broken, if the images and GIFs appear as they are meant to, and if the code has any mistakes.
+As Benjamin Franklin has once said “If you fail to plan, you are planning to fail”

 The main idea is that email testing will guarantee a better subscriber experience for all.
-Researched concluded by MailChimp has highlighted that brands that test every email before sending it have generated a Return On Investment up to 16% higher than those that haven’t tested.
+Research by MailChimp highlights that brands that test emails before sending it have generated a Return On Investment of up to 16% higher than those that haven’t.

-If you want a successful business, you want to put in the hard work and the overtime, even if you may spend many hours to check every detail before, during, and after sending the campaign, your hard work will eventually pay off.
+If you want a successful business, you should work hard to create the perfect Email Marketing Strategy.
+You might have to spend many hours to check every detail before, during, and after sending an email campaign, but your hard work will eventually pay off.